mgoblin/rust_rest_example/docs/part1/rust_basics/day2/cargo.md

 ```
 # Cargo (continued)
 ## Cargo workspaces
-Some times you need split up code on multiple parts.
-At out case each folder should contains dayX_Y source code.
+Some times you need split up code on multiple subprojects.
+At our case each subproject folder should contains dayX_Y source files.

-Cargo have workspaces feature.
-Folder structure looks like below.
+Cargo have workspaces feature for this.
+Workspace folder structure looks like below.
 ```
 root folder
   Cargo.toml <- list of workspaces